 Ascitic fluid analysis

-When a doctor suspects that someone with abdominal pain and swelling, nausea, and/or fever has a condition associated with of the (peritonitis) or ascites.
+When a doctor suspects that someone with abdominal pain and swelling, nausea, and/or fever has a condition associated with inflammation of the peritoneum (peritonitis) or ascites.

-Among the other causes are congestive heart failure, cancer, lymphoma, ), rheumatoid disease, or systemic lupus erythematosus.
+Among the other causes are congestive heart failure, metastatic cancer, lymphoma, mesothelioma, rheumatoid disease, or systemic lupus erythematosus.